krpors/hx/README.md

 # Implementation details
 The program uses raw ANSI escape sequences for manipulating colors, cursor positions and whatnot.
-The program first initializes the terminal in so-called mode (see `man termios`).
+The program first initializes the terminal in so-called raw mode (see `man termios`).
 Then keypresses are read, processed and then one function renders the contents, cursor and stuff.

 Not everything is final and some refactoring is needed.
 Valgrind doesn't